 The adobe and limestone National Historic Landmark is the home of Tejano patriot Jose Antonio Navarro (1795-1871), a rancher, businessman, and one of only two native-born Texans to sign the Texas Declaration of Independence.

 El Mercado, the largest Mexican market in the United States, is several blocks west of the Downtown River Walk at 514 W Commerce Street.
-You’ll find a three-block outdoor plaza lined with 32 specialty shops and restaurants.
+This historic market square is made up of a three-block outdoor plaza lined with dozens of specialty shops and restaurants.
 Be sure to stop in at Mi Tierra Cafe and Bakery, with its ample selection of classic Tex-Mex dishes, baked goods, strolling Mariachi musicians, and Christmas lights year-round.

 I always find something unique at La Villita, an artists’ and business district housing over 25 shops and galleries showcasing local handmade gifts, custom jewelry, pottery, and imported Mexican folk art.
-You’ll find four excellent restaurants here: Fig Tree Restaurant, Guadalajara Grill (ask for the chef’s specials, and Willy’s Sexy Coffee flamed tableside), the La Villita Cafe, and the Little Rhein Steakhouse.
+You’ll find four excellent restaurants here: Fig Tree Restaurant, Guadalajara Grill (ask for the chef’s specials, and Willy’s Sexy Coffee flamed tableside), and La Villita Cafe.

 The original location of the 1968 World’s Fair is now a vibrant parks district with three public parks, the convention center, local businesses, and residences.
-The park’s crown jewel is the Tower of the Americas, a 750-foot-tall observation tower and restaurant that provides spectacular views of the Alamo City.
+Hemisfair’s crown jewel is the Tower of the Americas, a 750-foot-tall observation tower and restaurant that provides spectacular views of the Alamo City.

 13. The King William Historic District